There are many different types of trading that you can participate in when it comes to cryptocurrency. Today, we’ll be talking about scalp trading!

 Support and Resistance

 Learning to identify where the support and resistance levels are can help you to get off quick scalp traders.
-Be wary of breaks in these levels though that could quickly take profits out of your reach.
+Beware of breaks in these levels that could quickly take profits out of your wallet.

 Using the moving average indicator is a good way to get an idea of where the price of an asset is going.
 You can use it much like you would for any other trade, just now you will be making your trading windows much smaller.